MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $$
 {{< /rawhtml >}}

-In summary, we can easily construct our desired rotation matrix by stacking the unit vectors pointing along the three desired new axis as columns, thus describing where each axis goes.
+In summary, we can easily construct our desired rotation matrix by stacking the unit vectors pointing along the three desired new axes as columns, thus describing where each axis goes.
-The matrix constructed like this will comply to the to two necessary and sufficient (i.e., "if and only if") properties satified by any rotation matrix:
+The matrix constructed like this will comply with the necessary and sufficient (i.e., "if and only if") properties satisfied by any rotation matrix:
 - orthogonality ($R^{-1}=R^T$)
 - $det(R) = 1$

 In the same way that the above-constructed cam-to-world translation vector can be interpreted
-1) as a vector that translate the origin-aligned camera from (0, 0, 0) in world coordinates out into the world and equivalently
+1) as a vector that translates the origin-aligned camera from (0, 0, 0) in world coordinates out into the world and equivalently
 2) as a vector that translates any point from the camera coordinate system into world coordinates, the so-constructed cam-to-world rotation matrix can be interpreted analogously.